US vows to keep hitting Houthis until shipping attacks stop

-WASHINGTON/ADEN, Yemen: The United States will keep attacking Yemen's Houthis until they end attacks on shipping, the US defense secretary said on Sunday (Mar 16), as the Iran-aligned group signaled it could escalate in response to deadly US strikes the day before.
+WASHINGTON: The United States will keep attacking Yemen's Houthis until they end attacks on shipping, the US defence secretary said on Sunday (Mar 16), as the Iran-aligned group signalled it could escalate in response to deadly US strikes the day before.

 The airstrikes, which the Houthi-run health ministry said killed at least 53 people, are the biggest US military operation in the Middle East since President Donald Trump took office in January.
 One US official told Reuters the campaign might continue for weeks.